National Women Build Week

 - Habitat for Humanity, Lowe’s and 17,000 women build with 650 families during Habitat’s National Women Build Week

-This year, more than 17,000 women from across the country volunteered at Habitat for Humanity construction sites during National Women Build Week and help create a world where everyone has a decent place to live.
+This year, 300 communities in 49 states will participate in National Women Build Week to help create a world where everyone has a decent place to live.

 Valuable support from Lowe’s

-Lowe’s, a FORTUNE 50 home improvement company, has a 50-year legacy of supporting the communities it serves through programs that focus on K-12 public education and community improvement projects.
-Since 2007, Lowe’s and the Lowe’s Charitable and Educational Foundation together have contributed more than $225 million to these efforts, and for more than two decades Lowe’s Heroes employee volunteers have donated their time to make our communities better places to live.
-To learn more, visit Lowes.com/SocialResponsibility and LowesInTheCommunity.tumblr.com.
+Lowe’s, a Fortune 50 home improvement company, has a 50-year legacy of supporting the communities it serves through programs that focus on K-12 public education and community improvement projects.
+Since 2007, Lowe’s and the Lowe’s Charitable and Educational Foundation together have contributed more than $250 million to these efforts, and for more than two decades Lowe’s Heroes employee volunteers have donated their time to make our communities better places to live.
+To learn more, visit Lowe’s Open House digital newsroom or follow @LowesMedia on Twitter.

-The National Women Build Week is grateful for the generous support of Lowe’s.
-Learn more about Habitat's event and program sponsors.
+National Women Build Week is grateful for the generous support of Lowe’s.